SIA-Underwater-Robots/minion_usv/README.md

 This repository contains the robot description and necessary launch files to simulate the Minion USV (unmanned surface vehicle) on [Unmanned Underwater Vehicle Simulator (UUV Simulator)](https://github.com/uuvsimulator/uuv_simulator).

-This work are in developement at [Ingeniarius, Lda.](http://ingeniarius.pt/) and [Instituite of Systems and Robotics University of Coimbra](https://www.isr.uc.pt/) within the scope of MS thesis "Localization of an unmanned underwater vehicle using multiple water surface robots, multilateration, and sensor data fusion".
+This work is in development at [Ingeniarius, Lda.](http://ingeniarius.pt/) and [Instituite of Systems and Robotics University of Coimbra](https://www.isr.uc.pt/) within the scope of MS thesis "Localization of an unmanned underwater vehicle using multiple water surface robots, multilateration, and sensor data fusion".

 <p align="center">
   <img src="doc/imgs/minion_usv.png">